uptrend-tech/uptrend-redux-modules/README.md

 #### Example Project Usage

-Using `uptrend-redux-modules` requires some ceremony.
 Below is an example of how one may set it up in a react app using the resource and entities redux-modules.

 Do note there are many ways you could organize your project and this example is not strict guidelines by any means.